Nepsha1986/gift/src/content/gifts/en-us/lessons-and-courses-for-teens.md

 ---
-Title: "Lessons and Courses"
+title: "Lessons and Courses"
-Description: "Gifts That Will Help Teenagers Achieve Their Goals"
+description: "Gifts That Will Help Teenagers Achieve Their Goals"
 category: "for-teens"
 author: "alex_nepsha"
 date: "2024-04-01"